MarketWatch

 MarketWatch is a website that provides financial information, business news, analysis, and stock market data.
-Along with The Wall Street Journal and Barron's, it is a subsidiary of Dow Jones & Company, a property of News Corp.
+It is a subsidiary of Dow Jones & Company, a property of News Corp, along with The Wall Street Journal and Barron's.

 History

-The company was conceived as DBC Online by Data Broadcasting Corp. in the fall of 1995.
+The company was conceived as DBC Online by Data Broadcasting Corporation in the fall of 1995.
 The marketwatch.com domain name was registered on July 30, 1997.
-The website launched on October 30, 1997, as a 50/50 joint venture between DBC and CBS News run by Larry Kramer and with Thom Calandra as editor-in-chief.
+The website launched on October 30, 1997, as a 50/50 joint venture between DBC and CBS News, then run by Larry Kramer and co-founder and chairman, Derek Reisfield.
+Thom Calandra was its first editor-in-chief.

 In 1999, the company hired David Callaway and in 2003, Callaway became editor-in-chief.
 In January 1999, during the dot-com bubble, the company became a public company via an initial public offering.
 After pricing at $17 per share, the stock traded as high as $130 per share on its first day of trading, giving it a market capitalization of over $1 billion despite only $7 million in annual revenues.
 In June 2000, the company formed a joint venture with the Financial Times with Peter Bale as managing editor.

 In January 2004, Calandra resigned amidst allegations of insider trading.
 In January 2005, Dow Jones & Company acquired the company for $528 million, or $18 per share.

-In May 2016, MarketWatch hired Dan Shar as general manager In October 2020, MarketWatch announced that it would become a paywalled subscription-based publication, in order to "raise the ambitions of our journalism".
+In May 2016, MarketWatch hired Dan Shar as general manager.
+In October 2020, MarketWatch announced that it would become a paywalled subscription-based publication, in order to "raise the ambitions of our journalism".
 Mark DeCambre was named editor in chief on March 21, 2022.